 This involves transferring data between different systems or platforms, often when upgrading to a new database solution or migrating data to the cloud.
 The goal is to move existing information to a new solution with minimal errors or formatting issues.

-Example: A retail chain migrates its inventory data from an on-site database to a cloud-based system.
+Example: A retail chain migrates its inventory data from an on-premises database to a cloud-based system.
 This enables real-time tracking and better scalability as the business grows.

 Data storage.